-Component 6

-Speaking and Listening Coursework (Core and Extended)

-Individual activity, pair-based activity and group activity

-Internally assessed/externally moderated
+Component 6 Speaking and Listening Coursework (Core and Extended) 30 marks Individual activity, pair-based activity, and group activity Internally assessed/externally moderated

-3 Subject content
+3 Subject Content

 Candidates may follow either the Core Curriculum only or the Extended Curriculum, which includes both the Core and Extended content.
-Candidates aiming for grades 6 to 9 must follow the Extended Curriculum.
+Candidates aiming for grades A to B must follow the Extended Curriculum.